bronco4life88/movie_clips/movies/README.md

 ===============

 1.Open folder called "movies"
-2.Click on file fresh_tomatoes.html
+2.Click on file entertainment_center.py
-3.Congrats you will see the project run!
+3.Open with the file with text editor or IDLE.
+4.Execute code
+5.Congrats you can see my favorite movies.

 # 3. Langauges used
 ===================